john9francis/radiation-modeling/timeSpentPhase2.md

 - [ ] Create really good documentation about G4-Brems including sources
 - [ ] Create a project proposal (figure out where I want to take this project)
 - [ ] Finish up phase 2 and write a summary
+- [ ] Post a video about G4 Brems accuracy release

 **Other**
 - [ ] Meet with brother kelley about my project